 - Providing assurance, which is risk based and objective and relevant (Internal Audit's primary role) to the Council and its management on the quality of the Council's operations, whether delivered internally or externally, with particular emphasis on systems of risk management, control and governance.
-Assurance to third parties will be provided where specific internal audit resources are allocated to the area under review (e.g. pension contributions).; - Providing consultancy services to internal and external delivered services.
-Consultancy services are advisory and insightful in nature and will be performed at the specific request of the organisation with the aim to improve governance, risk management and control; and - Providing counter fraud and corruption services to include investigating fraud; increasing awareness of the counter-fraud responsibilities at all levels within and outside the Council; further embedding and supporting the effective management of fraud risk within the Council; setting specific goals for improving the resilience against fraud and corruption through the support of counter-fraud activities across the Council; and minimising the likelihood and extent of loss through fraud and corruption.
+Assurance to third parties will be provided where specific internal audit resources are allocated to the area under review (e.g. pension contributions). - Providing consultancy services to internal and external delivered services.
+Consultancy services are advisory and insightful in nature and will be performed at the specific request of the organisation with the aim to improve governance, risk management and control.